OpenDirective/opendirective.github.io/_posts/2019-08-04-hyperapp-micro-framework.md

 Version 2 of the tiny Hyperapp framework has almost landed; it's on master in github but the npm package has not yet been published.
 While the docs are not quite available yet the [source code](https://github.com/jorgebucaran/hyperapp) is small and relatively easy to digest.
 Of the 500 odd lines of source code, the first 400 are taken up with the [Virtual DOM](https://reactjs.org/docs/faq-internals.html) implementation and can be ignored if you want to concentrate on the framework proper.
 There is also a set of official [examples](https://github.com/jorgebucaran/hyperapp/blob/master/docs/examples.md), plus [an implementation](https://github.com/zaceno/sevenguis-hyperapp) of [the 7GUIs](https://eugenkiss.github.io/7guis/) sample apps.

 Here's an overview of the few elements that make up Hyperapp.
-They are mostly just functions as you'd expect in a functional programming framework
+They are mostly just functions as you'd expect in a functional programming framework.
+See the example app at the end of this post.

 ## App